 “Soy una chica blanca en los suburbios, tengo todas las ventajas.”
 June Bug instructs.
 Her tone is slow and mocking, the definition of passive aggression, and she hardly glances up as she flips through an old National Geographic.
-Instead, King Tut looks out from its cover, seemingly perplex by our modern world.
+King Tut, his eyes darkened by black eyeliner, looks out from its cover, seemingly perplex by our modern world.

 “Soy una chica blanca en los suburbios, tengo todas las ventajas.”
 I repeat, careful with the j’s and rolling my syllables, leaving my tongue feeling loose in my mouth.
 I think this is the closest I’ve ever gotten to a French kiss.